moraes/tipfy/docs/source/tutorials/user-authentication.rst

-Independently of the chosen method, `Tipfy`_ will require the authenticated user to create an account in the site, so that an ``User`` entity is saved in the datastore and becomes available for the application to reference existing users. `Tipfy`_ provides a default user model in :class:`tipfy.ext.auth.model.User`, but you can configure it to use a custom model if needed.
+Independently of the chosen method, `Tipfy`_ will require the authenticated user to create an account in the site, so that an ``User`` entity is saved in the datastore and becomes available for the application. `Tipfy`_ provides a default user model in :class:`tipfy.ext.auth.model.User`, but you can configure it to use a custom model if needed.

 In this tutorial, we will see what is needed to implement each of the authentication systems listed above.
-We will basically create handlers for login, logout, and signup.
+We will basically configure the application to use the chosen auth method create handlers for login, logout, and signup.

 Create a new App Engine project with `Tipfy`_ files in it, and let's start!